StellarSand/privacy-settings/Privacy Settings/Google-Chrome-Privacy-Settings.md

 ## Search engine
-- Search engine used in address bar: DuckDuckGo or add any other privacy respecting search engine from Manage search engines.
+- Search engine used in address bar: DuckDuckGo or add any other privacy respecting search engine like Qwant, Swisscows etc. from Manage search engines.